Examples and tools for building in social proof for retail and travel websites

 The greater the number of people who find any idea correct, the more a given individual will perceive the idea to be correct.’
 Robert Cialdini PhD - Influence

-While some organisations use real customer reviews and testimonials as social proof, other (less ethical) marketers use it to create the illusion of a much larger customer base, to trick consumers into the legitimacy of their business.
+While some organizations use real customer reviews and testimonials as social proof, other (less ethical) marketers use it to create the illusion of a much larger customer base, to trick consumers into the legitimacy of their business.

 85% of consumers trust online reviews as much as personal recommendations… BrightLocal 2017